nicoddemus/clik/README.rst

 This README is an introduction, tutorial and the documentation wrapped in one.
-It shows the development of a simple app named ``downloader``, which downloads content to a local directory (it will also have a pretty sweet "hello world" command).
+It shows the development of a simple app named ``downloader``, which downloads content to a local directory.
 You can check out the example code, which basically matches the development of the code in this file, from git://github.com/jds/downloader.
 The output is included in the repository files; if you're not interested in my